-If you're seeing fewer butterflies, you may wonder if monarch butterflies are endangered.
-See what the experts say about monarch population numbers.
+You may have seen reports saying monarch butterflies are endangered.
+See what experts say about monarch population numbers and how to help.

-Monarchs are among the most recognizable and best loved butterflies in North America.
-But you may have noticed fewer of them traveling through your garden over the last few years.
-Are monarch butterflies endangered?
+Monarchs are among the most recognizable and best loved butterflies in North America, but you might have noticed fewer of them traveling through your garden over the last few years.
+Given the less frequent sightings, you might’ve wondered: are monarch butterflies endangered?

-It’s true that monarch numbers have declined recently, and that decline is more extreme in some places than others—but, luckily, it’s not all bad news.
-Researchers split monarchs into two groups at the Rockies: eastern and western.
+Researchers have split monarchs into two groups at the Rockies: eastern and western.
 They’re not distinct species, but their migration paths and overwintering habitats differ.
-And one group may be more robust and healthy than the other.

 Reasons for Monarch Optimism

 There is still reason to hope for West Coast monarchs.
 The Xerces Society and other organizations with similar goals are pushing to restore and protect overwintering, breeding and migration habitat throughout the West and into Mexico.

 “It is difficult to watch monarch butterflies and their extraordinary migration teeter on the edge of collapse, but there are signs of hope.
 So many people and organizations have come together to try and protect this butterfly and its habitats.
 From planting native milkweed and reducing pesticide use to supporting the protection of overwintering sites and contributing to community science, we all have a role to play in making sure this iconic insect makes a full recovery,” said Anna Walker, member of the IUCN SSC Butterfly and Moth Specialist Group and Species Survival Officer at the New Mexico BioPark Society, who led the monarch butterfly assessment.